PhilT/machines/README.markdown

 * Test drive your feature addition or bug fix
 * Commit, do not mess with rakefile, version, or history.
 * Send me a pull request.
 Please use topic branches.

+The packages are not currently tested but most will be covered by the integration test being written.
+Feel free to add/enhancement packages and submit pull requests.

 Copyright
 ---------------------------------------